CatchABus/nativescript-plugins/packages/ui-neumorphiclayout/README.md

 ## About

 This plugin adds support for neumorphism styling to NativeScript [layout containers](https://docs.nativescript.org/ui-and-styling.html#layout-containers).
-It also includes basic gesture support for tap effect.

 Its functionality is inspired by [Neumorphism.io](https://neumorphism.io).